BossCodersHQ/Machine-Learning-Source-Code-Plagiarism/README.md

 # Machine-Learning-Source-Code-Plagiarism
-Using machine learning combine with attribute counting and structured  based methods to obtain an accurate analysis of files for source code plagiarism
+Using machine learning combined with attribute counting and structured based methods to obtain an accurate analysis of files for source code plagiarism
+Utilises the Rabin–Karp algorithm for improved performance